Bosnia and Herzegovina

-Bosnia and Herzegovina has roughly 2.9 million inhabitants based on the current estimates, comprised chiefly of three main ethnic groups: Bosniaks, who form approximately two-fifths of the population, followed by Serbs at one-third and Croats at one-fifth; minorities include Jews, Roma, Albanians, Montenegrins, Ukrainians and Turks, who are among 17 recognized "national minorities".
-Bosnia and Herzegovina has a bicameral legislature and a presidency made up of one member from each of the three major ethnic groups.
-The central government's power is minimal, as the country is largely decentralised; it comprises two autonomous entities—the Federation of Bosnia and Herzegovina and Republika Srpska—and a third unit, the Brčko District, governed by its own local government.
+Bosnia and Herzegovina has around 3.4 million inhabitants, composed chiefly of three main ethnic groups: Bosniaks, who form one half of the population, followed by Serbs at one-third and Croats at one-sixth; minorities include Jews, Roma, Albanians, Montenegrins, Ukrainians and Turks, who are among 17 recognized "national minorities".
+Bosnia and Herzegovina has a bicameral legislature and a presidency made up of one member from each of the three major ethnic groups (directorial system).
+The central government's power is minimal, as the country is largely decentralised; it consists of two highly autonomous "entities"—the Federation of Bosnia and Herzegovina and Republika Srpska—and a third unit, the Brčko District, nominally under joint control, albeit governed by its own local government.

 Bosnia and Herzegovina is a developing country and an upper-middle income economy, dominated by industry and agriculture, followed by tourism and services; tourism has increased significantly in recent years.
-The country has a social security and universal healthcare system, and primary and secondary education is free.
-Bosnia and Herzegovina is an EU candidate country and has also been a candidate for NATO membership since April 2010.
+The country has a social security and universal healthcare system, while primary and secondary education is free.
+It is a member of the United Nations, Council of Europe, OSCE, CEFTA, and is also a founding member of the SEECP.
+Bosnia and Herzegovina has been an EU candidate country since 2022, and a NATO membership candidate since 2010.

 Etymology

-The first preserved widely acknowledged mention of a form of the name "Bosnia" is in De Administrando Imperio, a politico-geographical handbook written by the Byzantine emperor Constantine VII in the mid-10th century (between 948 and 952) describing the "small land" (χωρίον) in Greek of "Bosona" (Βοσώνα).
+The first preserved widely acknowledged mention of a form of the name "Bosnia" is in De Administrando Imperio, a politico-geographical handbook written by the Byzantine emperor Constantine VII in the mid-10th century (between 948 and 952) describing the 'small land' (χωρίον) in Greek of Bosona (Βοσώνα).

 The name of the land is believed to derive from the name of the river Bosna that courses through the Bosnian heartland.
-According to philologist Anton Mayer, the name Bosna could derive from Illyrian *"Bass-an-as", which in turn could derive from the Proto-Indo-European root bʰegʷ-, meaning "the running water".
+According to philologist Anton Mayer, the name Bosna could derive from Illyrian *Bass-an-as, which in turn could derive from the Proto-Indo-European root *bʰegʷ-, meaning 'the running water'.

-The name Herzegovina means "herzog's [land]", and "herzog" derives from the German word for "duke".
+The name Herzegovina means 'herzog's [land]', and herzog derives from the German word for 'duke'.
 It originates from the title of a 15th-century Bosnian magnate, Stjepan Vukčić Kosača, who was "Herceg [Herzog] of Hum and the Coast" (1448).
 Hum (formerly called Zachlumia) was an early medieval principality that had been conquered by the Bosnian Banate in the first half of the 14th century.
-When the Ottomans took over administration of the region, they called it the Sanjak of Herzegovina (Hersek).
+When the Ottomans took over administration of the region, they called it the Sanjak of Herzegovina (Hersek, هرسك).
 It was included within the Bosnia Eyalet until the formation of the short-lived Herzegovina Eyalet in the 1830s, which reemerged in the 1850s, after which the administrative region became commonly known as Bosnia and Herzegovina.

 On initial proclamation of independence in 1992, the country's official name was the Republic of Bosnia and Herzegovina, but following the 1995 Dayton Agreement and the new constitution that accompanied it, the official name was changed to Bosnia and Herzegovina.